 And if your apartment is part of a condominio - which can be an apartment building or any kind of multiple-occupancy housing unit - remember you'll also need to pay fees, known as spese condominiali, for the upkeep of communal areas.

-This charge may cover everything from lighting to cleaning and rubbish collection, and will vary depending on the size, type and location of a property.
-The typical fee applied in a small city-centre apartment block is usually around 30-50 euros a month, and the charge may also be payable quarterly or annually.
+The typical fee applied in a small city-centre apartment block is usually around 20-50 euros a month, and the charge may also be payable quarterly or annually.

 A lettings agent is probably a good idea

-In Italy most apartments are rented out by private individuals rather than big companies.
-This can be a good thing in many ways, but it also means landlords are often inexperienced, for example when it comes to legal issues, or are too busy to deal with any problems you may have.
+This can be a good thing in many ways, but it also means these landlords are often inexperienced, for example when it comes to legal issues, or are too busy to deal with any problems you may have.

-You really can negotiate the rent
+You really can - and should - negotiate

-Know your rental contracts.
+Know your contracts

 While it's not unknown for Italians to have these informal arrangements, perhaps when renting from friends, it's essential as a non-Italian that you have everything done officially – not least as you'll need to provide a copy of your rental contract when applying for Italian residency.